SPhillips1337/AIChatbot/README.md

 - Structured fact extraction and discovery questions (definition-driven)
 - Embedding-backed semantic matching for paraphrase handling
 - Inline confirmation flow and a small profile UI for reviewing/removing facts
+- Telemetry collection and admin telemetry UI for tuning and analysis

 ## Getting Started